 Borger Family Fund 2013 This fund was established with donations honoring EWVCF Past President Stew Borger for his years of service to the Community Foundation.

-Linda Case and John Rayburn Family Fund 2004 This fund supports charitable programs that address conservation, environmental stewardship, historic preservation and human welfare programs, as well as the long-term vision of CraftWorks at Cool Springs, a Jefferson County-based nonprofit organization.
+Linda Case and John Rayburn Family Fund 2004 This fund supports charitable programs that address conservation, environmental stewardship, historic preservation, and human welfare programs.

 City National Bank Charitable Fund 2008 To celebrate their expansion in the Eastern Panhandle, City National Bank established this fund to provide employees with an opportunity to recommend local grants in the tri-county area.